 In this case we could increase PEEP, then increase PC (or TV to the max before Pplat reaches its limit), then titrate RR down to maintain our MV goal.
-And if the patient is hypertensive along with this pulmonary edema, aggressively maximizing oxygenation to alleviate any pulmonary vasoconstriction (which leads to pulmonary hypertension) may be the best approach.67
+And if the patient is hypertensive along with this pulmonary edema, aggressively maximizing oxygenation to alleviate any pulmonary vasoconstriction (which leads to pulmonary hypertension) may be the best approach.

-It quickly becomes evident that there are a number of situations that don't quite fit the cookie cutter mold by which we try to simplify vent strategies.
+Folks with COPD may warrant different strategies due to potential effects of oxygen.
+Same goes for an MI patient with the need for CO augmentation (i.e. right-sided MI).
+Sweepers we could even argue the case for a specific toxic-exposure strategy.
+In It quickly becomes evident that there are a number of cases that don't quite fit the cookie cutter mold by which we try to simplify vent strategies.
 And that's totally OK.
 The templates are there as a framework from which we then consider the specifics of each patient, one at a time.
 The important thing is to know what impact any vent change will have on the patient depending on how he or she presents in a given situation.
-There are lots of cases in which there isn't a straightforward answer68, but as long we don't make things worse by dialing the buttons the wrong way, we are still facilitating transfer to a higher level of care where these things can be sorted out.
+There are lots of cases in which there isn't a straightforward answer, the buttons the wrong way, all is good.